kragebein/pubg.reportbot/README.md

 >  check_time = 5 #

+Please update them accordingly.

 Please mind the check time, it cannot be below 5 or you will be banned from pubg.report

-Please update them accordingly.

-To actually start the bot, just run
+**To start the bot:**
 > python3.6 pubgbot.py